shaunclarke2333/terraform-functions/README.md

 # terraform-functions

-Working through some Terraform functions to get familiar with syntax and practicla application.
+Working through some Terraform functions to get familiar with syntax and practical application.